dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 This also holds for the second point of intersection, $p'$, and so we take the involution $I(p) = p'$ and vice-versa.
 We then say $L$ is elliptic/hyperbolic exactly when $I$ is.

 A natural way to see that there should be a distinction between two types of lines is to use spin structures.
 Consider a physical cubic surface sitting inside $\RR^3$, and push the tangent plane alone a line.
-There are two things that can happen -- one is a twisting by a nontrivial element of $\pi_1 SO_3(\RR)$
+There are two things that can happen -- one is a twisting by a nontrivial element of $\pi_1 SO_3(\RR)$, the other is no twisting at all.

+Example: Look at the Fermat cubic surface $x^3+y^3+z^3=-1$